oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   See :ref:`installation` for details.

 - By default, python-oracledb runs in a 'Thin' mode which connects directly to Oracle Database.
-This mode does not need Oracle Client libraries to be installed.
-However, some additional functionality is available when python-oracledb uses them.
+This mode does not need Oracle Client libraries.
+However, some :ref:`additional functionality <featuresummary>` is available when python-oracledb uses them.
 Python-oracledb is said to be in 'Thick' mode when Oracle Client libraries are used.
+See :ref:`enablingthick`.
+Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification.
 The Thick mode is equivalent to cx_Oracle.

+  cx_Oracle always runs in a Thick mode using Oracle Client libraries.
+The features in python-oracledb Thick mode and cx_Oracle 8.3 are the same, subject to the :ref:`new features <releasenotes>`, some :ref:`deprecations
+  <deprecations>`, and to other changes noted in the documentation.

 - python-oracledb Thin and Thick modes have the same level of support for the `Python Database API specification <https://peps.python.org/pep-0249/>`_ and